-At June 30, 2023, 99% of our properties are occupied by tenants, leaving five properties as vacant, representing approximately 0.2% of total assets.
-We are in various stages of either releasing or selling these vacant properties, for one of which we received and recorded a significant lease termination fee in 2019.
+At September 30, 2023, 99% of our properties are occupied by tenants, leaving five properties as vacant, representing approximately 0.2% of total assets.
+We are in various stages of either releasing or selling these vacant properties, for one of which we received and recorded a significant lease termination fee in 2019 and make distributions to our stockholders.

-As more fully described in "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K, our tenants' financial performance and resulting ability to satisfy their lease and loan obligations to us are material to our financial results and our ability to service our debt and make distributions to our stockholders.
 Our tenants operate in the healthcare industry, which is highly regulated, and changes in regulation (or delays in enacting regulation) may temporarily impact our tenants' operations until they are able to make the appropriate adjustments to their business.
 In addition, our tenants may experience operational challenges from time-to-time as a result of many factors, including those external to them, such as cybersecurity attacks or public health crises (like the COVID-19 pandemic), economic issues resulting in high inflation and spikes in labor costs, and adverse market and political conditions.
 We monitor our tenants' operating results and the potential impact from these challenges.
-We may elect to provide support to our tenants from time-to-time in the form of short-term rent deferrals to be paid back in full (like as described below under COVID-19 Rent Deferrals and Pipeline Health System), or in the form of temporary loans (like as described above in the Prospect Transaction).
+We may elect to provide support to our tenants from time-to-time in the form of short-term rent deferrals to be paid back in full (like as described below under COVID-19 Rent Deferrals and Pipeline Health System), or in the form of temporary loans (like as described previously in the Prospect Transaction).